Shoaib-Akther-Asif/Quality-of-Life-Index-by-Country-visualization-project/README.md

     - **Finland**: (`203.8`, `11.8`)
     - **Denmark**: (`209.9`, `20.6`)

+### You can check the [Analysis file here](https://colab.research.google.com/drive/14FMUSrk4QUSyd7dLtZfdPpcA6sfFx0d3?usp=sharing).
-### All insights are presented in an interactive and user-friendly Tableau sheets and dashboards, which can be accessed here: [Interactive Dashboard on Tableau Public]
+### All insights are presented in an interactive and user-friendly Tableau sheets and dashboards, which can be accessed here: [Interactive Dashboard on Tableau Public](https://public.tableau.com/app/profile/md.shoaib.akther.asif/viz/Capstone_project_1_17378065386910/Factorsofqualityoflife)

 ## Build From Sources and Run the Selenium Scraper